smartx-usman/IIoT-SDP2-Apps/sensor-data-pipeline/README.md

-# Use Case Example
+# Sensor Data Processing Pipeline
-This is an example of a use case for creating load in a Kubernetes cluster.
+This is a sensor data processing workload for creating load in a Kubernetes cluster.
 For all of these tools, a single Docker image is created.
 Using this Docker image, however, multiple pods are created to perform specific functions.

 ## Synthetic Data Production and Processing (SDP2) Pipeline
 ### Framework Design